UNM Office of the Provost & EVP for Academic Affairs

 Minimum Qualifications

-• Screening for minimum qualifications can be done prior to the For Best Consideration (FBC) date or hard application date if the applicant has a complete application packet, i.e., submitted all required application materials as advertised.
-The minimum qualifications screening must be completed before the committee screens for preferred qualifications.
+- Screening for minimum qualifications can be done prior to the For Best Consideration (FBC) date or hard application date if the applicant has a complete application packet, i.e., submitted all required application materials as advertised.
+The minimum qualifications screening must be completed before the committee screens candidates based on the preferred qualifications.

-• Candidates are screened for minimum qualifications advertised, via a "yes" or "no" assessment.
+- Candidates are screened for minimum qualifications advertised, via a "yes" or "no" assessment.
 Those who meet all minimum requirements are "bona fide".
-At least two (2) members of the Search Committee must screen for minimums.
-(Screening tool should be attached at the requisition.)
+At least two (2)members of the Search Committee must screen for minimums.
+(Note: The screening tool should be attached to the requisition.)

 Preferred Qualifications

-• Candidates screened for preferred qualifications based upon advertisement (screening tool should be attached at the requisition).
+- Candidates must be screened for preferred qualifications based upon the advertisement (screening tool should be attached to the requisition).

-• Search Committee Chair should document and dispense applicants as alternates for other steps of the screening process (if applicable).
-Confirm non-selection reason code at this stage for applicants that do no move forward.
+- Search Committee Chair should document and dispense applicants eliminated at other stages of the screening process (if applicable).
+Confirm non-selection reason code at this stage for applicants that do not move forward.

 4.1.2 Additional Screening Steps

-Once the above screening has been completed, the search committee can consider intermediary steps to assist with identifying finalists.
+As part of the candidate screening, the search committee can consider intermediary steps to assist with identifying finalists.
 This can include any or all of the following steps:

-• Interviews via telephone, Skype or Zoom.
-This should include the same members of the search committee and the same interview questions.
+- Interviews via telephone or Zoom.
+This step should include the same members of the search committee and the same interview questions.
+Each candidate should be allotted the same amount of time for the interview.

-• Discussions with departmental faculty based on the advertised qualifications and other intermediary steps of the evaluation process.
+- Discussions with departmental faculty based on the advertised preferred qualifications and other intermediary steps of the evaluation process.

-• Dispense and document applicants based on the outcome of this phase if they are not moving forward or if they are potential alternates if finalists withdraw before or after the campus interviews.
+- Dispense and/or document the committee’s decision regarding applicants and whether they are not moving forward in the search process or if they are potential alternates if finalists withdraw before or after the campus interviews.

-These additional evaluation steps should be identified and attached in the requisition
+These additional evaluation steps should be identified and described in the hiring requisition.

 4.1.3 Campus Interviews

-Once the successful candidate is identified and negotiations are completed, the hiring unit can initiate the request to hire and ensure that all relevant information is attached or completed in the system (UNMJobs).
-This includes:
+Upon successful completion of verbal negotiations, the hiring unit can initiate the request to hire and ensure that all relevant information is attached or completed in the system (UNMJobs).
+For OAP to issue the Letter of Offer (LOO), the following information must be submitted through UNMJobs:

-• Interview itinerary must be consistent for all interviewees and a copy of the itinerary events should be attached at the requisition.
+- Interview itinerary must be consistent for all interviewees, and a copy of the itinerary events should be attached to the requisition.

 Step 5: Alternative Faculty Appointment Process

 The University recruits and hires faculty through competitive processes.
-However, from time to time, there may be circumstances when an alternative appointment procedure is necessary to fill a faculty position.
-Whenever an alternative appointment procedure is used to fill a faculty position, the department must submit an action requesting a non-competitive hire and demonstrate that the proposed hire meets the requirements of the exception as described below.
-Requests to appoint faculty under this policy will have approval from the Provost/Executive Vice President for Academic Affairs and will be submitted via UNMJobs.
+However, there may be rare circumstances when an alternative appointment procedure is necessary to fill a faculty position.
+Whenever an alternative appointment procedure is used to fill a faculty position, the department must submit a formal request seeking approval to pursue a non-competitive hire and demonstrate that the proposed hire meets the requirements of the exception as described below.
+Requests to appoint faculty under this policy require approval from the Provost/Executive Vice President for Academic Affairs and will be submitted via UNMJobs.
 Requests for Main and Branch Campus non-competitive appointments should follow the Alternative Hiring Process guidelines.
 The Provost/Executive Vice President for Academic Affairs and OAP monitor faculty appointments under this procedure and may require a competitive search in some cases.
 Once approved, the non-competitive appointment must be initiated through UNMJobs.

 A faculty member is requesting a lateral transfer.
 A transfer is defined as a lateral move from one (1) academic unit to another, or one (1) geographical location to another, in the same faculty position.
 In most instances the lateral transfer creates a vacancy that will be filled through a competitive recruitment process.